nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 9. Check queue, write and queue new original posts if there are too few in the queue
 10. Repeat step 1 (content moderation check)
 11. Wait for 60 seconds, or longer in some cases

+_(Note that step 3 is implemented by looping over the bot's last 250 posts, checking the notes of each one, and looking for user input that has not been marked "handled" in the bot's internal state.
+This is expensive in terms of API calls, but was the only way to do it when I started this project._

+_More recently, tumblr has introduced a notifications endpoint, much like a human user's activity page, which is a much nicer way to do it.
+I do use this endpoint to check for mentions, which was previously impossible, but I still use the old approach for reblog and reply checking.)_

 Steps that can modify the bot's internal state will often save state data to disk after running; for example, this happens after every asks check if any new asks were handled.